thewebsphere/The-Websphere-Domain-Page/README.md

 * https://cl9nt.github.io/E-Commerce/

-<h1 align="center"> Lets Connect! </h1>
+<h1 align="center"> Lets Connect ! </h1>

-I'm always excited to collaborate on my new projects and explore opportunities to create exceptional user experiences.
+I'm always excited to collaborate on new projects and explore opportunities to create exceptional user experiences.
 You can reach out to me via:

 * Twitter: https://twitter.com/@muthung_
 * LinkedIn: Clinton Muthungu Ndegwa

 Feel free to get in touch if you have any questions, ideas, or potential collaborations.
-Let's make the web a more beautiful and user-Friendly place together!.
+Let's make the web a more beautiful and user-friendly place together!.